 Non-Portuguese Companies

-Non-Portuguese companies can register directly with SIRAPA and SPV using their home country VAT number.
+Non-Portuguese companies can register directly in the APA producer register and with SPV using their home country VAT number.
 You do not need a Portuguese entity to comply.
-The SIRAPA portal is primarily in Portuguese; budget for translation assistance or work with a compliance consultant familiar with the Portuguese system.
+The SILiAmb platform is primarily in Portuguese; budget for translation assistance or work with a compliance consultant familiar with the Portuguese system.

 Common Mistakes with Portuguese EPR

-The SIRAPA registration is a prerequisite for SPV membership.
-If you try to register with SPV without a SIRAPA number, the application will be incomplete.
-Start with SIRAPA.
+Registration in the APA producer register (via SILiAmb) is a prerequisite for SPV membership.
+If you try to register with SPV without a producer registration number, the application will be incomplete.
+Start with the APA register.

 Treating Portugal as an afterthought